logzio/logz-docs/_source/logzio_collections/_metrics-sources/consul.md

 Now the metrics of this Consul server will be exposed locally in Prometheus format under the following endpoint - http://127.0.0.1:8500/v1/agent/metrics?format=prometheus

-##### Repeat for all Consul servers and agents

-Repeat this process for every Consul server and agent that should be sending metrics data to Logz.io.

 ##### Download the Logz.io public certificate